Skip to content

 (supportive human data)

-Meta-analyses of RCTs suggest quercetin can improve CRP, lipid markers, and recovery after muscle damage.
-These are not senolytic outcomes, but support quercetin’s broader anti-inflammatory and metabolic benefits.
-Mirza et al., 2023 (review/meta)
+Meta-analyses of randomized controlled trials suggest quercetin supplementation can reduce C-reactive protein (CRP) and improve lipid profiles in certain populations.
+These are not senolytic outcomes, but support quercetin’s broader anti-inflammatory and cardiometabolic effects.
+Rojano-Ortega et al., Nutrients, 2023

 Study Topic Summary of Findings Reference